-In the program, statement 40 outputs a question mark waiting for numeric input.
-The user enters the number "256" followed by a carriage return which terminates the INPUT statement of line 40.
+In the program statement 40 outputs a question mark waiting for numeric input.
+The user entered the number "256" followed by a carriage return which terminated the INPUT statement of line 40.
 The variable X is assigned the value of "256."
 Next it prompts with a colon awaiting character string input.
 The user enters "CAT" followed by a carriage return.
 The computer immediately prompts with a colon awaiting the next string input.
 The user enters "DOG" and a carriage return which terminates this input line.
 The computer then prompts with a colon and the user inputs "HI" and a carriage return.
 Next, the computer prompts with a question mark and the user incorrectly enters "80A", an illegal numeric value.
 Therefore, the computer responds with a double question mark and awaits correct input.
 The user enters "80" followed by a carriage return which terminates the INPUT statement.
 Statement 70 is then executed and outputs the values read into the variables.

+An INPUT statement can be combined with a PRINT statement to prompt user response as follows:

+'''

+20 PRINT "YOUR VALUES OF X, Y, AND Z ARE";

+30 INPUT X, Y, Z

+40 STOP

+RUN

+YOUR VALUES OF X, Y, AND Z ARE?
+50 (cr) ?60 (cr) ?70 (cr)

+STOP AT 40

+'''

-An INPUT statement can be combined with a PRINT statement to prompt user response as follows: 20 PRINT "YOUR VALUES OF X, Y, AND Z ARE"; 30 INPUT X, Y, Z 40 STOP RUN YOUR VALUES OF X, Y, AND Z ARE?
-50 (cr) ?60 (cr) ?70 (cr) STOP AT 40 Since user prompting for data input is required in most applications, the INPUT statement has been designed to permit string constants to be embedded in the INPUT statement for direct prompting output.
+Since user prompting for data input is required in most applications, the INPUT statement has been designed to permit string constants to be embedded in the INPUT statement for direct prompting output.
 The string constants must be enclosed by quotation marks.
 There may be any number of string constants within the INPUT statement separated from input variables and other string constants by commas or semicolons.

+The above example may be performed as follows:

+'''

-The above example may be performed as follows: INPUT "YOUR VALUE OF X IS", X, "Y", Y, "Z", Z 20 30 STOP RUN YOUR VALUE OF X IS?
+20 INPUT "YOUR VALUE OF X IS", X, " Y", Y, " Z", Z 30 STOP

+'''

+YOUR VALUE OF X IS?
 1 (cr) Y?
 2 (cr) Z?
-3 (cr) STOP AT 30 Similarly for string input: 10 DIM N (5) 20 INPUT "WHAT IS YOUR NAME". \$N O 30 PRINT "YOUR NAME IS ":\$N O 40 GOTO 20 RUN WHAT IS YOUR NAME: JOHN (cr) YOUR NAME IS JOHN WHAT IS YOUR NAME: A semicolon may be used to perform input formatting.
-If a semicolon is placed at the end of an INPUT statement line, the carriage return/line feed is suppressed after processing the INPUT statement as the example below illustrates: 10 INPUT "INPUT X".
-X: 20 PRINT " X SQUARED="; X\X 30 INPUT "INPUT Y", Y
+3 (cr)

+Similarly for string input: